Nynros/InternetSecurity/README.txt

-Update and check the firmware of your WLAN-Clients fequently/automatically Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP Link TL-SG1008P Change the default password on your WLAN-Router/-Extender (20 digits with 2 special characters) and store it in a safe place (Password Manager)
+Update and check the firmware of your WLAN-Clients fequently/automatically Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Change the default password on your WLAN-Router/-Extender (20 digits with 2 special characters) and store it in a safe place (Password Manager)
 Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112), it's privacy focused and blocks stinky ad- and malware-stuff (https://www.quad9.net/)
 Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of your WLANs if possible